qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 Prior to uploading any dataset into R for analysis, it is useful to review the contents of that file to understand the structure of the data.
-This will allow you to choose the best data structure for your dataset, and will identify the relevant command and settings you need when uploading the data to R.
+This will allow you to choose the best data structure for your dataset, and will identify the relevant commands and settings you need when uploading the data to R.

 For small files, like the one we are using today, this review can be done with a simple text editor, either an app on your computer or from within RStudio.
 For